Amsterdam/schema-tools/README.md

 Set of libraries and tools to work with Amsterdam schema.

-Install the package with: `pip install amsterdam-schema-tools`
+Install the package with: `pip install amsterdam-schema-tools`.
+This installs the library and a command-line tool called `schema`, with various subcommands.

-Currently, the following cli commands are available:

-- schema import events
-- schema import ndjson
-- schema show schema <dataset-id>
-- schema show tablenames
-- schema introspect db <dataset-id> <list-of-tablenames>
-- schema introspect geojson <dataset-id> \*.geojson
-- schema validate
-- schema permissions apply
+A listing can be obtained from `schema --help`.

-The tools expect either a `DATABASE_URL` environment variable or a command-line option `--db-url` with a DSN.
+Subcommands that talk to a PostgreSQL database expect either a `DATABASE_URL` environment variable or a command line option `--db-url` with a DSN.

-The output is a json-schema output according to the Amsterdam schemas definition for the tables that are being processed.
+Many subcommands want to know where to find schema files.
+Most will look in a directory of schemas denoted by the `SCHEMA_URL` environment variable or the `--schema-url` command line option.
+E.g.,

+    schema create tables --schema-url=myschemas mydataset

+will try to load the schema for `mydataset` from `myschemas/mydataset/dataset.json`.

 ## Generate amsterdam schema from existing database tables